Rael-G/Transferer/README.md

 This controller handles user authentication and authorization.
 * **POST /login:** Logs in a user with provided credentials.
 * **POST /signin:** Creates a new user with provided credentials.
+* **POST /regen-token:** Regenerates a new token with provided access and regen token.

 ## Users Controller:
 Manages user-related operations, accessible to admin users.